Autonomous Floor Scrubber ROI: Cost for Large Facilities, Payback, Leasing Options, and Overnight Cleaning

 | Typical payback | N/A (ongoing cost) | 9–18 months for most facilities |

 Autonomous floor scrubbers are no longer experimental technology.
-The ROI data from real deployments consistently shows payback periods of 9–18 months at facilities with daily cleaning needs and 50,000+ sq ft of floor space.
-The question is no longer whether robots can do the job — it's how quickly you want to start capturing the savings.
+The ROI data from real deployments consistently shows payback periods of 9–18 months at facilities with daily cleaning needs, enough repeatable hard-floor area, and a usable evening or overnight window.
+The practical question is not whether the math can work.
+It is which model, payment path, and deployment plan will capture the savings fastest.

 See the ROI in person